opfesoft/sol-docs/db/characters/mail.md

 Default: 0,

-When is set to 1, that mail can contain items.
+If set to 1, the mail contains items, see [mail\_items](mail_items.md)

-For items look at [mail\_items](mail_items.md) table.

 ### expire\_time

-Here is timestamp which stores date for auto-return mail to sender.
+The Unix timestamp which stores the date for auto-return mail to sender.

 ### deliver\_time

-Here is timestamp which stores date of send mail.
+The Unix timestamp which stores the date when the mail was sent.

 ### money

-The ammout of money in mail, or money to pay when is COD.
+The ammout of money in the mail, or money to pay if COD (cash on delivery).

 ### cod

-Default: 0 - No COD,
+Default: 0 - No COD

-when is set to 1, that field \`money\` stores gold for COD.
+If set to 1, the field \`money\` specifies the amount of money for COD.

 ### checked